 Person–Directed Services and Supports

-In order to meet the State Community Services and Supports Unit’s (CSSU) goal of “Person-directed philosophies . . .that are committed to providing respectful and responsive services and supports.
-Taking into account individuals’ preferences, needs, values, cultures and diverse backgrounds.”
-Community Action Team (CAT) implements a person-centered and directed approach throughout all programs, including the AAA Senior Programs.
-In order to avoid repeating information in each of the Section C topics, a summary of the person-centered and directed approach as it applies to all programs is discussed below.
+In order to meet the State Community Services and Supports Unit’s (CSSU) goal of “Person-directed philosophies…that are committed to providing respectful and responsive services and supports.
+Taking into account individuals’ preferences, needs, values, cultures and diverse backgrounds,” Community Action Team (CAT) implements a person-centered and directed approach throughout all programs, including the AAA senior programs.
+CAT employees are also trained in techniques for interacting with consumers in a way that is trauma-informed and culturally sensitive.

-In the past two decades, the number of options for receiving Long-Term Services and Supports (LTSS) has grown immensely.
-While these options are welcome and provide more flexibility for people seeking LTSS, it can also make the process of finding and accessing the right LTSS very complex.
+Over the past two decades, the number of options for receiving Long-Term Services and Supports (LTSS) has grown immensely.
+While these options are welcome and provide more flexibility for people seeking LTSS, it can also make the process of finding and accessing the right services very complex.
 People do not know where to get reliable information to meet their unique needs.
-Many professional roles are limited to specific tasks.

-The result is a fragmented and unwieldy process for people seeking help with no single point of contact to understand a more holistic and person- centered approach to arranging services and supports.
+Many senior service providers and health care professionals operate within specialized areas of expertise, with a focus on specific tasks or aspects of the overall care needs of their consumers.
+The result can be a fragmented and unwieldy process for people seeking help, with no single point of contact to understand and develop a more holistic, overall plan of support.

-The vision of the No Wrong Door (NWD) system is a single, state-wide system for supporting access to LTSS options from any source, including those paid for through Medicaid, other governments program, insurance, and private pay.
-In Oregon, the Department of Humans services (DHS) and the Aging and Disability Resource Connection (ADRC) are striving to provide education and opportunities for those who seek to help consumers navigate the LTSS.
-NWD approach system leverages the state’s and ADRC’s strengths in supporting people to reach their goals by seeking to help people of all ages, abilities, and income levels understand their options for services and supports and arrange them in a timely and preferred

-way.
-The Area Agency on Aging (AAA) of Columbia County seeks to help communities put structures in place that will support the NWD system.
+The “No Wrong Door” (NWD) approach is a commitment to developing partnerships and increasing understanding about LTSS options, so that regardless of a person’s initial point of access to LTSS services, they will be guided to the comprehensive information needed to make informed care decisions.

 NWD Information and Assistance (I&A)

-The METRO ADRC is active in developing partnerships, both formal and informal, to bring the NWD system to Columbia, Clackamas, Multnomah, and Washington Counties.
-These partnerships include, not only the ADRC information and referral system, but nursing home, hospitals, public health programs, senior centers, preventative health programs, center for independent living, multi-cultural foundations and coalitions, veteran affairs,

-medical centers, and more.
-These partnerships make it easier for professionals to collaborate.
-In addition, it should better support the consumer’s access to the resources that best meet their needs.
+Aging and Disability Resource Centers (ADRCs) are designed to serve as ideal access points for consumers, providing a reliable resource for unbiased information and support.
+Community Action Team is a member of the METRO Aging and Disability Resource Connection, consisting of the Columbia, Clackamas, Multnomah and Washington county AAAs.
+The METRO ADRC is active in developing partnerships, both formal and informal, to bring the NWD system to the local service area.
+These partnerships include nursing homes, hospitals, public health programs, senior centers, preventative health programs, centers for independent living, multi-cultural foundations and coalitions, veteran affairs organizations, medical centers, and more.
+In Oregon, the Department of Human Services and the ADRCs are working to provide education and opportunities so that service professionals can collaborate more effectively, and so that partnering organizations have the information needed to better support their consumers in accessing the specific resources that will best meet their needs.

 NWD Outreach

-People often do not know much about LTSS until they are in crisis.
-Once a person is in crisis, the most expensive and least preferred options are often all that are available.
-The NWD system strives to serve all people and all payers to do so before people have gotten to the point, physically or financially, where they are only eligible for public programs.
-Therefore, it is very important to engage in outreach so all community members know about the supports offered through the NWD system.
-The purpose of outreach is to increase awareness about the role of the NWD system and its available resources.
-In addition to develop necessary partnerships between crucial parts of the system.
-The NWD system is meant to become a trusted and comprehensive source for unbiased information and support in accessing the LTSS in a person-centered way.
+Unfortunately, most people don’t know much about Long-Term Services and Supports until they are in crisis.
+Once a person is vulnerable or sick, the maze of options and paperwork can be overwhelming and, in many cases, consumers may end up with very expensive services that may not effectively meet their needs.
+One of the primary goals of the NWD system is to reach prospective consumers of LTSS services before they have gotten to the point, physically or financially, where they are only eligible for public programs.
+This is why outreach and education are so important.